Some tips on preparing manuscripts for publication

 Writing platform

-We prefer LaTeX for writing papers.
-We specifically use Overleaf, which is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
+I prefer LaTeX for writing papers.
+I specifically use Overleaf, which is a collaborative cloud-based LaTeX editor used for writing, editing and publishing scientific documents.
 If you are new to Overleaf, you can register through this link, and you can learn LaTeX in 30 minutes.

 AI tools

-There are lots of AI tools out there which may or may not be useful.
-I personally found tools like ChatGPT generate exagerrated texts with common patterns (e.g., "delve into the realm of ...", "highlighting the effectiveness of ...").
-To me, it is always good to have a human touch in the manuscript.
-However, the following tools may be useful for brainstorming, from where we can improve further with human touch:
+Tools like ChatGPT generate exagerrated texts with common patterns (e.g., "delve into the realm of ...", "highlighting the effectiveness of ...").
+It is better to have a human touch in the manuscript.
+The following tools are generally useful for brainstorming, based on which we can write on our own:

 find me on